andrew-heinzman/andrew-heinzman.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am an associate at Cornerstone Research focusing on antitrust casework.
+I am an associate at Cornerstone Research primarily working on antitrust casework.
 I received a PhD in economics from UCLA where my research focused on topics in empirical industrial organization.

 At Cornerstone Research I analyze complex antitrust and competition matters.
 I have experience with mergers in a variety of industries including supporting the Alaska Airlines/Hawaiian Airlines merger through the regulatory review process.